kandros/goinit/readme.md

 # goinit

-small utility to create new go projects inside GOPATH
+small utility to create new go projects inside GOPATH and open it using `$EDITOR`

 ## usage